Agnar22/Cartpole/README.md

 ```

 ## Motivation
 This project served several purposes.
 I wanted to try out the entry level RL problem from OpenAI gym, Cartpole, as well as learn how to implement the suggested solution from scratch.
-Being familiar with Q-learning also has other advantages due to the applicability of this algorithm in the RL world.
+Being familiar with Q-learning also has other advantages due to the applicability of this algorithm in the RL world; for instance, it may be applied to the other "Classic controll" problems from Open AI gym because it is a model-free algorithm that is able to handle stochastic transitions and rewards.
+Additionally, it is a precursor of Deep Q-networks, thus it is fundamental to have a certain understanding of Q-learning before moving onwards to DQN.

 ## Results
 <p align='center'>